nutslove/Knowledges/Go/OpenTelemetry/OpenTelemetry Go SDK.md

        span.AddEvent("data push executed")
        ```
        ![span_event](../image/span_event.jpg)
+     - `span`のメソッド
        ```go
        type Span interface {
        	// Users of the interface can ignore this.
 This embedded type is only used
        	// by implementations of this interface.
 See the "API Implementations"
        	// section of the package documentation for more information. embedded.Span

        	// End completes the Span.
 The Span is considered complete and ready to be
        	// delivered through the rest of the telemetry pipeline after this method
        	// is called.
 Therefore, updates to the Span are not allowed after this
        	// method has been called.
        	End(options ...SpanEndOption)

        	// AddEvent adds an event with the provided name and options.
        	AddEvent(name string, options ...EventOption)

        	// AddLink adds a link.
        	// Adding links at span creation using WithLinks is preferred to calling AddLink
        	// later, for contexts that are available during span creation, because head
        	// sampling decisions can only consider information present during span creation.
        	AddLink(link Link)

        	// IsRecording returns the recording state of the Span.
 It will return
        	// true if the Span is active and events can be recorded.
        	IsRecording() bool

        	// RecordError will record err as an exception span event for this span.
 An
        	// additional call to SetStatus is required if the Status of the Span should
        	// be set to Error, as this method does not change the Span status.
 If this
        	// span is not being recorded or err is nil then this method does nothing.
        	RecordError(err error, options ...EventOption)

        	// SpanContext returns the SpanContext of the Span.
 The returned SpanContext
        	// is usable even after the End method has been called for the Span.
        	SpanContext() SpanContext

        	// SetStatus sets the status of the Span in the form of a code and a
        	// description, provided the status hasn't already been set to a higher
        	// value before (OK > Error > Unset).
 The description is only included in a
        	// status when the code is for an error.
        	SetStatus(code codes.Code, description string)

        	// SetName sets the Span name.
        	SetName(name string)

        	// SetAttributes sets kv as attributes of the Span.
 If a key from kv
        	// already exists for an attribute of the Span it will be overwritten with
        	// the value contained in kv.
        	SetAttributes(kv ...attribute.KeyValue)

        	// TracerProvider returns a TracerProvider that can be used to generate
        	// additional Spans on the same telemetry pipeline as the current Span.
        	TracerProvider() TracerProvider
        }
        ```
 7. `span.SetAttributes`でspanにattribute(付加情報)を追加（*Optional*）
    ```go
    import (